psherman42/riscv-easy-as-pi/README.md

 sudo apt autoremove
 ```

-For best Linux filesystem and SD flash memory card health: **DON’T!** pull the plug before you `sudo shutdown now`
+For best Linux filesystem and SD flash memory card health: **DON’T** pull the plug before you `sudo shutdown now`

 ## Building the “Tool Chain” for RISC-V